LMS365 use end-to-end Encryption as a technical security measures to protect customer data being processed while data is in transit and at rest.

 Azure Transparent Data Encryption (TDE) helps protect the Azure SQL Database against the threat of malicious activity by performing real-time encryption and decryption of the database, associated backups, and transaction log files at rest.
 Each database page is decrypted when read into memory and then encrypted before being written to disk.
 Hence, data is never written to disk without first being encrypted.

 Storage data (large file storage)

 Data in Azure Storage is encrypted and decrypted transparently using 256-bit AES encryption, one of the strongest block ciphers available, and is FIPS 140-2 compliant.
 All Azure Storage resources are encrypted, including blobs, disks, files, queues, and tables.
 All object metadata is also encrypted.

 Azure VPN encryption

-Accessing customer data on the LMS365 platform requires Point-to-site VPN connection using OpenVPN and a certificate with a 2048 bit RSA Encryption key to creating a secure tunnel with the Azure AD authorization to protect the privacy of the data being sent across the network.
+Accessing customer data on the LMS365 platform requires a Point-to-site VPN connection using OpenVPN and a certificate with a 2048 bit RSA Encryption key to creating a secure tunnel with the Azure AD authorization to protect the privacy of the data being sent across the network.
 The Azure VPN client is distributed through Intune and is available for installation only by authorized users.